 Many of the typical ‘coastal’ species, such as the Rosy Woodlouse Androniscus dentiger, have readily colonised inland sites disturbed by human activities.
 Thus, sites such as old churchyards, railway sidings and disused quarries can support extremely diverse woodlouse communities.
 Although these habitats are artificial, it is important that they are examined if a balanced picture of Britain’s woodlouse fauna is to be achieved.

 Elusive Pygmy Woodlice can be found beneath large stones or hand sorted from piles of stone and rubble.
 Features such as stone walls/rockeries and compost/manure heaps also support additional species rarely found elsewhere (including Porcellio spinicornis and Porcellionides pruinosus respectively).
 Two species, Porcellio dilatatus and P. laevis, are mainly confined to stables and dairy farms.
-It is also possible that a species of woodlouse new to Britain may be found.
+It is also possible that a species of woodlouse new to Britain may be found in syanthropic habitats.

 Preserving Woodlouse Specimens